 What Can I Expect?

-11 a.m. is gathering time, to meet and greet one another.
+When RYSEC is hosting the platform, 11 a.m. is gathering time, to meet and greet one another.
 We aim to begin the formal program at 11:15 and end about 12:30.
 After that through about 1:15, we have a time of informal conversation.

 We still include some time for personal sharing of joys and sorrows, for everyone to have an opportunity to speak.
 And we try to include some music each Sunday, while looking forward to the time we can sing together again.

 The Ethics for Children program usually meets concurrently.
 A few times a year we all meet together in a multigenerational experience.